goossens/ObjectTalk/docs-src/nodes-overview/overview.md

 A node represents a small function that transforms inputs into outputs, optionally using additional parameters.
-In ObjectTalk, nodes are visually represented by rectangles displaying a title at the top, inputs displayed on the left and outputs on the rights.
+In ObjectTalk, nodes are visually represented by rounded rectangles displaying a title at the top, inputs displayed on the left and outputs on the rights.
 Inputs and outputs are referred to as pins that can be connected and can carry only one datatype.